wraith13/flounder.style.js/README.md

 - The range of `rate` number is 0.0 to 1.0.
 - The range of `±rate` number is -1.0 to 1.0.
 - The range of `pixel` number is 0.0 or greater.
-- The range of `±pixel` number is exclude a NaN and ±Infinity.
+- The range of `Type.SignedPixel` number is exclude a NaN and ±Infinity.
 - The range of `count` number is an integer value greater than or equal to 0.

 #### ⚠️ About translucent color